VirtualMe64/aoc-hardcaml/README.md

-# Advent of FPGA 2024 - Hardcaml Solutions
+# Advent of FPGA 2025 - Hardcaml Solutions

-This repository contains my solutions for [Jane Street's Advent of FPGA 2024](https://github.com/janestreet/advent-of-fpga-2024) challenge.
+This repository contains my solutions for [Jane Street's Advent of FPGA 2025](https://blog.janestreet.com/advent-of-fpga-challenge-2025/) challenge.

 ## About

 I have never used OCaml or Hardcaml before, though I do have some experience with other HDLs.
-I am using this challenge as an opportunity to learn both OCaml and the Hardcaml library.
+I am using this challenge as an opportunity to learn both OCaml/Hardcaml and to improve my architecture skills.

 ## Project Layout

 The project is structured with each day's circuit in its own folder within `src/`.

 *   `src/DayX/`: Contains the solution for Day X.
     *   `hardware.ml`: The actual hardware implementation of the circuit.
+Also includes tests for the circuit
     *   `main.ml`: Handles input parsing and runs the hardware simulation against the input.
 *   `inputs/`: Contains the input files for the challenges.